pawanpaudel93/go-m3u-parser/README.md

         key: Key can be single or nested. eg. key='name', key='language-name'
         filters: List of filter/s to perform the retrieve or remove operation.
         retrieve: True to retrieve and False for removing based on key.
-        nestedKey: True/False for if the key is nested or not.
         """

 }